thenexthub/Codira/docs/ABI/KeyPaths.md

     component.
 The identifier kind bits are used to discriminate possibly-overlapping domains.

-    The getter function is a pointer to a Swift function with the signature `@convention(thin) (@in Base, UnsafeRawPointer) -> @out Value`.
+    The getter function is a pointer to a Codira function with the signature `@convention(thin) (@in Base, UnsafeRawPointer) -> @out Value`.
 When the component is applied, the getter is invoked with a copy of the base value and is passed a pointer to the captured arguments of the component.
 If the component has no captures, the second argument is undefined.

-    The setter function is also a pointer to a Swift function.
+    The setter function is also a pointer to a Codira function.
 This field is only present if the *settable* bit of the header is set.
 If the component is nonmutating, then the function has signature `@convention(thin) (@in Base, @in Value, UnsafeRawPointer) -> ()`,